chavacava/dbc4go/README.md

 # dbc4go

 [Design by Contract&trade;](https://en.wikipedia.org/wiki/Design_by_contract) for GO is a code generator that takes GO code annotated with contracts and generates code that enforces those contracts at runtime.
+Contracts are embedded into comments, therefore code annotated with contracts is still valid GO code.

 <p align="center">
   <img src="./assets/mascots.jpg" alt="" width="300">